Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series

-This new, tailored reduction principle is achieved by explicitly deriving an upper bound for the $L^r(\PP)$ norm of the difference between the two random sums, where $r>1$ satisfies certain constraints imposed by tail heaviness of the innovations and the long memory behavior of $(X_t)$.
-This leads to a central limit theorem for partial sums of subordinated long-memory linear time series, yielding the same limiting distribution as the partial sums of the original time series, but with a different rate of convergence due to focusing only on the extremes of $(X_t)$.
+This new, tailored reduction principle is achieved by explicitly deriving an upper bound for an appropriate moment of the difference between the two random sums.
+This technical result, specific to the long memory framework, leads to our main central limit theorem for partial sums of subordinated long memory linear time series, yielding the same limiting distribution as the partial sums of the original time series, but with a different rate of convergence due to focusing only on the extremes of $(X_t)$.

 Our results stand in contrast to what one would expect from the available i.i.d.~or short-range-dependent theory of extreme values.
-For example, with heavy-tailed innovations, we observe that the speed of convergence is \textit{faster} than the classical long memory rate arising from a setting with fixed transformation.
+For example, with heavy-tailed innovations, we observe that the speed of convergence is \textit{faster} than the classical long memory speed arising from a setting with fixed transformation.
 This is markedly different from independent or short-range dependent settings, where it is well-known that the speed of convergence of PoT extreme value estimators based on the $k$ largest observations only is $\sqrt{k}$, which is \textit{slower} than the standard speed $\sqrt{n}$.
-A further contribution of our work is to allow the replacement of the deterministic threshold $(u_n)$ with its random counterpart; in doing so, we obtain a second set of asymptotic results for the extreme value estimators under consideration, showing that, unlike in the i.i.d.~and short-memory settings~\cite{stu2019}, Hill estimators with deterministic and random thresholds have different asymptotic distributions.
+A further contribution of our work is to allow the replacement of the deterministic threshold $(u_n)$ with its random counterpart; in doing so, we obtain a second set of asymptotic results for the extreme value estimators under consideration, showing that, unlike in the i.i.d.~and short memory settings~\cite{stu2019}, Hill estimators with deterministic and random thresholds have different asymptotic distributions.
 A similar phenomenon was observed by~\cite{kulikTailEmpiricalProcess2011a} in stochastic volatility models with long memory.